GSCC Member Organization

 Seattle, WA 98122

-(Rehearsals are set up based on availability of singers, usually on Saturday AM or Sunday afternoons.)
+(Rehearsals are set up based on availability of singers)

 Named for the “First Lady of Estonian Music”, Ester Mägi, the core ensemble is a treble group of nine talented singers.
 The Mägi Ensemble performs and records compositions from the Baltic region that are rarely heard outside of that area and to be an ambassador of the power of music in inter-cultural dialogue and identity.